Root Canals for Children: What Parents Need to Know

 Are Root Canals Safe for Children?

-Yes, they are safe for children when performed by a qualified paediatric dentist or a specialist at the best endodontics clinic
+Yes, they are safe for children when a qualified paediatric dentist or a specialist at the best endodontics clinic performs the procedure.
+(Was: “when performed by a qualified paediatric dentist”)

 The procedure relieves pain, eliminates infection, and preserves the tooth, helping to maintain proper tooth alignment and overall oral health.